 - Keep people back home, your friends and family, aware of your travel plans whilst you’re travelling solo in Canada.
 If something happens to you, they’ll know where you last were and how to get hold of you.
-There’s nothing safe about going off-grid.

 - If you’re heading out hiking into national parks or anything wilderness-y, you should plan meticulously.
 Know the routes you’re taking, leave yourself enough time for your itinerary, pack suitable gear and clothing and make sure you have emergency items (food, torch, etc).

 - Another point about going out hiking: wear distinctive clothing.
 People will remember having seen you on the route, will be able to remember when they last saw you, and – moreover – you can be spotted wherever you happen to be.
-Bright colours and prints are best.

 - Speaking of which, keep your phone charged.
 Consider taking an extra battery pack; this could actually be a lifesaver wherever you are and whatever you happen to be doing.